 Customer Trade Requests

-Any price provided by Deutsche Bank may be inclusive of a mark-up determined by Deutsche Bank to be appropriate for the customer and the type of transactions that the customer executes with Deutsche Bank, allowing Deutsche Bank to earn an appropriate return for its activities.
-Deutsche Bank is not under any obligation to disclose the specific amount of any mark-up to a customer (unless otherwise agreed in writing).
-In determining any mark-up, Deutsche Bank may consider factors such as liquidity of the transaction type in prevailing markets, the size and/or complexity of the transaction, credit costs, balance sheet usage, risk limit utilization, trade processing costs, sales efforts and any other relevant considerations.
+Any price provided by Deutsche Bank (in relation to any type of customer trade request, including but not limited to any take profit order, stop loss order (together “resting orders”)) may be inclusive of bid-ask spread, a mark-up determined by Deutsche Bank to be appropriate for the customer and the type of transactions that the customer executes with Deutsche Bank and/or other costs or fees included in the price provided by Deutsche Bank (such as, but not limited to, any component of pricing related to small transaction size), in each case allowing Deutsche Bank to earn an appropriate return for its activities.
+Deutsche Bank is not under any obligation to disclose the specific amount of any bid-ask spread and/or mark-up to a customer (unless otherwise agreed in writing or required by law).
+In determining any pricing (or any component of pricing), Deutsche Bank may consider factors such as liquidity of the transaction type in prevailing markets, the size and/or complexity of the transaction, credit costs, balance sheet and capital usage, risk limit utilization, trade processing costs, sales efforts and any other relevant considerations.
 As these factors may vary, Deutsche Bank may offer different prices to different customers for the same or similar FX transactions or components of such FX transactions.
-For any given customer, different mark-up levels may apply to different types of trade requests depending upon the factors noted above.
+Further, Deutsche Bank may vary pricing for various reasons, including for commercial purposes; for technological or platform reasons; or to manage the market impact and other effects of the bank's pricing.
+For any given customer, different pricing may apply to different types of trade requests depending upon the factors noted above.
 Deutsche Bank may also be compensated in the form of an agreed fee.

-While it is necessary for Deutsche Bank to use the economic terms of customer trade requests and transactions internally and provide such information to third parties to accomplish transaction execution, risk management and other goals, Deutsche Bank limits such use and disclosure in a manner consistent with applicable law.
+Deutsche Bank may use the economic terms of customer trade requests and transactions internally and provide such information to third parties to accomplish transaction execution, risk management and other goals.
+Deutsche Bank limits such use and disclosure in a manner consistent with applicable law.

-With regard to executed FX transactions, Deutsche Bank reviews the economic terms on an individual transaction and aggregate basis to assess the impact on market, liquidity and credit risks.
-Deutsche Bank may use information regarding the economic terms of individual FX transactions to tailor Deutsche Bank’s provision of products and services to its customers.
-Deutsche Bank may use anonymized, aggregated information regarding executed FX transactions and unexecuted trade requests (other than market orders) and other available information regarding market conditions to shape Deutsche Bank’s overall market views and pricing.
-Deutsche Bank uses such anonymized, aggregated information internally and communicates it (with potential categorization as to product, geography and/or industry) to customers that may find such information useful in managing FX risks and entering into transactions.
+With regard to executed transactions, Deutsche Bank reviews the economic terms on an individual transaction and aggregate basis to assess the impact on market, liquidity and credit risks.
+Deutsche Bank may use information regarding the economic terms of individual transactions to tailor Deutsche Bank’s provision of products and services to its customers.
+Deutsche Bank may use information regarding executed transactions and unexecuted trade requests (other than market orders and trade requests subject to last look controls) and other available information regarding market conditions to shape Deutsche Bank’s overall market views and pricing.
+Deutsche Bank uses such information, on an anonymised and aggregated basis, internally and communicates it (with potential categorization as to product, geography and/or industry) to customers that may find such information useful in managing FX and/or PM risks and entering into transactions.
 All information provided to a customer by Deutsche Bank (unless already in the public domain) should be treated as confidential and should not be disclosed by a customer to any third party.

 Please note that Deutsche Bank has regulatory and other duties to supervise and control its business.
 Deutsche Bank shares information as necessary to fulfil these responsibilities and respond to general and specific regulatory and other requests with which it is required to comply.